wapmorgan/UnifiedArchive/docs/API.md

 - <span id="UnifiedArchive--open"></span>
     ```php
+    UnifiedArchive::open(
+        string $fileName,
-    UnifiedArchive::open(string $fileName, ?string $password = null): UnifiedArchive|null
+        ?string $password = null
+    ): UnifiedArchive|null
     ```

     Opens an archive and returns instance of `UnifiedArchive`.
     In case of failure (format is not supported), `null` is returned.
     If you provide `$password`, it will be used to open encrypted archive.
-    In case you provide password for an archive that don't support it, an `UnsupportedOperationException` will be throwed.
+    In case you provide password for an archive that don't support it, an `UnsupportedOperationException` will be thrown.

 - <span id="UnifiedArchive--getPclZipInterface"></span>
     ```php